 United also makes allowances for amenities like snacks, meals, lodging, and ground transportation for passengers affected by United's irregular operations and a delay that exceeds four hours between the hours of 10 p.m. to 6 a.m. local time.

-In Southwest Airlines' contract of carriage, if your flight is canceled, Southwest offers two options.
-You can get on the next flight with available space or be refunded the unused part of the fare.
+In Southwest Airlines' contract of carriage, if your flight is canceled, Southwest offers three options.
+You can get on the next flight with available space, be refunded the unused part of the fare, or accept a credit for future travel.
 The carrier notes that its flight schedules are subject to change without notice, and the times shown on schedules, tickets, and advertising are not guaranteed.

 In the event Southwest diverts any flight, the airline will take reasonable steps to transport its passengers to the final destination or to provide reasonable accommodations.
 At times, without prior notice to passengers, Southwest may need to substitute other aircraft and may change, add, or omit intermediate stops.
 Carrier cannot guarantee that passengers will make connections to their other flights.
 In the event of flight schedule changes or service withdrawals, the airline will attempt to notify affected passengers as early as possible.

-As for JetBlue's contract of carriage, travelers whose flight is canceled on the carrier have two options: you can get a full refund or, if it's canceled within four hours of scheduled departure and the cancellation is the airline's fault, travelers will also give customers a $50 credit on the airline.
+As for JetBlue's contract of carriage, travelers whose flight is canceled on the carrier have two options: You can get a full refund or, if it's canceled within four hours of scheduled departure and the cancellation is the airline's fault, travelers will also give customers a $50 credit on the airline.
 If the flight is canceled after the scheduled departure then passengers can get a $100 credit for future JetBlue travel.
-JetBlue also gives monetary credit from $75 to $250 for future JetBlue travel if there are departure delays from to 3 hours to 6 or more hours that occur due to a "controllable irregularity."
+JetBlue also gives monetary credit from $50 to $250 for future JetBlue travel if there are departure delays from to three hours to six or more hours that occur due to a "controllable irregularity."
 You may also be eligible for monetary credits if there are ground delays on arrival and on departure, too.

 Following a cancellation, you will find that JetBlue will re-accommodate passengers on the next available JetBlue flight, but it does not re-accommodate people on other airlines.